Caleb-Mantey/joy_ussd_engine/README.md

 @context.get_state[:selected_book]
 ```

-Also by default any menu that has the `field_name` variable set.
-Will automatically save the users input with a key matching the string stored in the `field_name` variable.
+Also by default any menu that has the `@field_name` variable set.
+Will automatically save the users input with a key matching the string stored in the `@field_name` variable.

-**Note:** However if the `skip_save` variable is set to true the user input will not be store for that particular menu.
+**Note:** However if the `@skip_save` variable is set to true the user input will not be store for that particular menu.
 By default this value is false.

 ```ruby
 # This stores the name of the input field for this menu